DevAOC/learning-notes/reading-01.md

   <a style="color: green; text-decoration: none;" href="https://devaoc.github.io/reading-notes/">Main Page</a>
 `

 This snippet of HTML inline code, would provide a not underlined green link to my my main repository page.
+There are many more tips and tricks to discover using the link [https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

 [Main Page](https://devaoc.github.io/reading-notes/)